Vaibhav0999/DSAI-Foundation-of-Data-Science/README.md

-# Practical 1 consist of basic of Data Collection, Modelling and Compilation
+# Practical 1:- Basic of Data Collection, Modelling and Compilation

 Consists of following codes:-